 A dental crown is a tooth-colored “cap” that is placed over the entire portion of a damaged tooth.
 A dental crown is specially crafted to fit a patient’s unique needs.
 They are necessary to protect the tooth from further damage as well as strengthen it.

 Dr. Justin Deckard offers dental crowns in our Washington, DC dentistry office.
 Dr. Deckard incorporates the latest dental technology and materials to create dental crowns that offer long-lasting results.
 We will create a dental crown that will look just like a natural tooth.
+We also provide additional restorative density treatments to new and existing patients in Washington, DC.

 About Dental Crowns